Zucchini

-Baby marrow
+Etymology and common names

-The name baby marrow is used in South Africa to name a zucchini harvested when extremely immature, the size of an index finger.
+The term zucchini is the plural of zucchino, a diminutive of zucca, meaning "gourd", "marrow", "pumpkin" or "squash" in Italian.
+The word exists in both feminine (zucchina, pl. zucchine) and masculine (zucchino, pl. zucchini) forms, the first being standard Italian and the second a Tuscan variant.
+The original Italian text of Pellegrino Artusi's 1891 cookbook La scienza in cucina e l'arte di mangiar bene (Science in the Kitchen and the Art of Eating Well) uses the feminine form, but The Oxford Companion to Italian Food observes that "North Americans prefer the version zucchini".

-Flower
+The first mention of the vegetable in English publications was in the early twentieth century, in English cookbooks and travel books in one of which it was referred to as "an odd kind of little squash, very tender and palatable".

-The female flower is a golden blossom on the end of each emergent zucchini.
-The male flower grows directly on the stem of the zucchini plant in the leaf axils (where leaf petiole meets stem), on a long stalk, and is slightly smaller than the female.
-Both flowers are edible and are often used to dress a meal or to garnish the cooked fruit.
+In France, Britain and some other places zucchini are called courgettes.
+According to the Dictionnaire de l'Académie française the word is a twentieth-century coinage, deriving from the fourteenth-century courge, a plant of the cucurbitaceae family such as a pumpkin or marrow.

-Firm and fresh blossoms that are only slightly open are cooked to be eaten, with pistils removed from female flowers, and stamens removed from male flowers.
-The stems on the flowers can be retained as a way of giving the cook something to hold onto during cooking, rather than injuring the delicate petals, or they can be removed prior to cooking, or prior to serving.
-There are a variety of recipes in which the flowers may be deep fried as fritters or tempura (after dipping in a light tempura batter), stuffed, sautéed, baked, or used in soups.
+Another common name for zucchini, baby marrow, is used interchangeably in South Africa with courgette.

 History

-Zucchini, like all squash, has its ancestry in the Americas, specifically Mesoamerica.
-However, the varieties of green, cylindrical squash harvested immature and typically called "zucchini" were cultivated in northern Italy, as much as three centuries after the introduction of cucurbits from the Americas.
+Zucchini has its ancestry in the Americas, specifically Mesoamerica.
+The varieties of green, cylindrical squash harvested immature and typically called "zucchini" were cultivated in northern Italy, as much as three centuries after the introduction of cucurbits from the Americas.
 It appears that this occurred in the second half of the 19th century, although the first description of the variety under the name zucchini occurs in a work published in Milan in 1901.
-Early varieties usually appended the names of nearby cities in their names.

 The first records of zucchini in the United States date to the early 1920s.
 It was almost certainly taken to America by Italian immigrants and probably was first cultivated in the United States in California.
 A 1928 report on vegetables grown in New York State treats 'Zucchini' as one among 60 cultivated varieties of C. pepo.